raku-community-modules/Testo/README.md

     throws-like { die  }, X::AdHoc;         # check something throws
 ```

+# BETA-WARE

+Note this module is still in fleshing-out stage.
+JSON output type, more
+test functions, and docs for the classes under the hood are yet to be made, but
+will be made soon!

 # DESCRIPTION

-The `Test.pm6` module that ships with Rakudo does the job, but a large
-portion of its design is influenced by Perl 5 test modules, making it less than
-ideal for testing Perl 6 code.

 Testo is the New and Improved version of `Test.pm6` that you can use
-*instead* of `Test.pm6` to test all of your code!
+*instead* of `Test.pm6` to test all of your code and generate output in TAP,
+JSON, or any other custom format!

 # EXPORTED ROUTINES